 Digital Customer Experience Management (CXM) Strategy

-Becoming an experience-driven business demands an orchestration of customer experiences, involving a top-down, cross-organization approach with the key roles of the entire C-suite — CMOs, CROs, CDOs, CIOs, along with other customer-facing teams.
+Becoming an experience-driven business demands an orchestration of customer experiences involving a top-down, cross-organization approach with the key roles of the entire C-suite — CMOs, CROs, CDOs, CIOs, and other customer-facing teams.

-A Forrester’s ROI study mentions that a successful CXM strategy leads to 1.7x higher customer retention rates, 1.6x customer lifetime value, and 1.4x revenue growth.
+A Forrester ROI study mentions that a successful CXM strategy leads to 1.7x higher customer retention rates, 1.6x customer lifetime value, and 1.4x revenue growth.

-A great CXM strategy rests on three critical pillars, which can help a business to build a customer experience journey from start to finish, thereby pushing it a step closer to digital transformation.
+A great CXM strategy rests on three critical pillars, which can help a business build a customer experience journey from start to finish, pushing it a step closer to digital transformation.

 1. Data-Driven Insights

-A successful CXM strategy demands all data be placed in one place, available in real-time so that it can be leveraged to make informed decisions on what to present next — delivering the same information with every interaction ends up into a repetitive, redundant, and frustrating customer experience.
+A successful CXM strategy demands all data be placed in one place, available in real-time so that it can be leveraged to make informed decisions on what to present next — delivering the same information with every interaction ends up in a repetitive, redundant and frustrating customer experience.

-However, in this entire process of gathering customer’s data, the three most important parameters to keep in mind are security (DevSecOps), trust, and transparency.
-Your target customers should be aware of when and how their data is being gathered and used — made clear upfront in plain, easy-to-understand language.
+However, the three most important parameters to keep in mind in gathering customer data are security (DevSecOps), trust, and transparency.
+Your target customers should be aware of when and how their data is being collected and used — made clear upfront in plain, easy-to-understand language.

 2. Orchestration of Multiple Channels

 Acquiring customer data — the raw material is the first step, and analyzing it comes next.
-While CRM talks about a “360-degree view of customers,” they have always lacked in the ability to gather data into a single environment — acting on fragments of the customer in real-time, using only a single channel — where AI and ML process the information.
+While CRM talks about a “360-degree view of customers,” they cannot always gather data into a single environment — acting on fragments of the customer in real-time, using only a single channel — where AI and ML process the information.

 Remember, mass experiences — one-size-fits-all attempts at personalization — lead to subpar interactions across the customer journey.
 With consumers hoping to get more personalized and relevant experiences, markets must not connect to each customer with vanilla and irrelevant messages.